varjagg/varjagg.github.io/_posts/2016-11-29-announcing-cl-pjsip.md

 category: Lisp
 ---

-I am pleased to announce [CL-PJSIP](https://github.com/varjagg/cl-pjsip), a Common Lisp wrapper for the popular [PJSIP](http://pjsip.org/) multimedia communications library.
+I am pleased to announce [CL-PJSIP](https://github.com/varjagg/cl-pjsip), a Common Lisp wrapper for [PJSIP](http://pjsip.org/), a popular multimedia communications library.

 CL-PJSIP so far supports a limited subset of PJSIP functionality, yet sufficient to implement a simple SIP telephony user agent.
 Things will get gradually expanded from that.
 At the moment, focus is on moving beyond alpha-quality (scary amounts of FFI there) and implimenting Lisp-ideomatic handling of PJSIP components.